Aesthetic Plastic & Reconstructive Surgery: Glen S. Brooks, MD

 The first decision is whether to undergo reconstruction right after your mastectomy, called an “immediate reconstruction,” or wait until later, called a “delayed reconstruction.”
 The majority of women choose immediate reconstruction to avoid seeing themselves without a breast and to circumvent a subsequent surgery and recovery period.

 Regardless of when the reconstruction is performed, you will also need to choose the reconstruction technique, which is usually either an implant-based reconstruction or a flap reconstruction.

-The majority of our patients choose to have their breast replaced with a saline or silicone implant that is placed beneath the chest muscle, much like breast augmentation surgery.
+The majority of our patients choose to have their breast replaced with a saline or silicone implant that is placed beneath the chest muscle or in some cases, prepectoral, above the muscle (with less pain and no implant motion associated with muscle use) much like breast augmentation surgery.
 Often, a tissue expander is placed immediately following mastectomy to act as a spacer.
 After a couple of months, Dr. Brooks performs a second surgery to replace the tissue expander with a breast implant.

 The flap reconstruction technique involves transplanting your own live skin, muscle, and fat from another area of the body (such as the tummy or back) to replace the breast.
 This more invasive option involves a longer surgery and recovery period, and results in an additional set of scars at the donor site.
 Patients choose this technique because their own tissue is used and an implant is not needed.